Tax relief on pension contributions

 You can’t carry over any unused MPAA to another tax year.

-For example, if you earn £20,000 a year and you contribute £8,000 to your defined contribution pension for the tax year 2016-17, you’ll receive tax relief on these contributions plus you can still receive tax relief on up to £12,000 of contributions to your defined benefit pension.
+If you earn £20,000 a year and you contribute £8,000 to your defined contribution pension for the tax year 2016-17, you’ll receive tax relief on these contributions plus you can still receive tax relief on up to £12,000 of contributions to your defined benefit pension.

 If you earn £50,000 a year and you contribute £12,000 to your defined contribution pension for the tax year 2016-17, you’ll receive tax relief on just £10,000 (and the other £2,000 will be subject to Income Tax).